mperham/inspeqtor/README.md

 # Inspeqtor

 **This software is still under active development.
-Don't expect full-featured, polished software just yet.**
+More features to come!
+Don't expect fully polished software just yet.**

-Next generation host and process monitoring for server applications.
-Inspired by a decade of using monit but a complete rethink of what's necessary for modern applications.
+Inspeqtor is the watchdog for your server applications.
+Use it to monitor metrics from all the moving parts in your application and alert you when something goes wrong.
+It understands the application deployment workflow so it won't bark while you deploy.

 What it does: